APEX TECH 2026: Building a Unified Digital Ecosystem Across the Connected Cabin

 From the wireless IFE side, Clark noted passenger behavior already points toward greater flexibility.
 Bluebox sees “traditional content, but also lots of short form,” including “curated YouTube videos.”
 He explained that airlines need solutions that adapt to different fleet types and upgrade cycles.
 Bluebox’s strategy focuses on portability.
 “We abstract the software from the hardware,” he said, so airlines can move capabilities to different platforms and “evolve with the demand.”

 Roesges added that successful wireless IFE often depends on how airlines define the experience they want to deliver.
 Wireless works best when airlines accept that passengers will use personal devices and providers can “close that gap.”
 But the real questions go further.
-“How holistic should the experience be throughout your entire fleet… what channels connectivity comes in… do you want entertainment as a pacifier, or do you want to gain auxiliaries from it?” she asked.
+“How holistic should the experience be throughout your entire fleet… where does connectivity come in… do you want entertainment as a pacifier, or do you want to gain ancillaries from it?” she asked.
 She emphasized that airlines often need guidance to align stakeholders and turn good technology into a consistent onboard experience.

 The theme of adaptability surfaced repeatedly.
-Passengers evolve faster than aircraft upgrade cycles, which means digital platforms must move faster.
+At present, passengers tastes evolve faster than aircraft upgrade cycles, which means digital platforms must move faster.
 Norris described this as a need for greater dynamism.
 “Our whole ecosystem just needs to be far more dynamic,” he said, both in the type of content offered and the speed of change.

-He described where he sees the market heading: “If we move to a cloud native environment where things are off the shelves giving the autonomy to airlines that they can change things in real time as they want to.”
-He pointed to the potential for “real time data feedback” and personalization that starts inflight and carries forward.
+He described where he sees the market heading: “We move to a cloud-native environment where things are off the shelf, giving the autonomy to airlines so that they can change things in real time as they want to.”
+He pointed to the potential for “real time data feedback” and personalization that starts in-flight and carries forward.

-Kirby then shifted the conversion to the “data is the new oil” promise, and why it has not fully materialized.
+Kirby then shifted the conversion to ask if panelists agreed with the premise that “data is the new oil.”
 Asmar argued the industry has collected plenty of data, but the value depends on using it well and quickly.
 “All that is only possible if we collect data,” he said, “but it’s also only possible if we use it in a meaningful way, and we do it at speed.”

 He questioned why software release cycles in aviation remain so heavy compared with other regulated sectors.
 “Why is it we need to go through a very rigorous test… that takes potentially six weeks when others in financial, medical, and other well regulated industries can publish software in a few minutes?” he asked.
 “We don’t need to be different.”

 Asmar connected the payoff to revenue and loyalty: a “hyper personalized experience” makes passengers “more inclined to buy the product,” and it can “drive loyalty retention.”
-He also sketched what personalization could look like operationally: learn from a passenger on an outbound flight, then adjust what is offered on the return.
+He sketched out what successful personalization could look like operationally: learning from a passenger on an outbound flight, then adjusting what is offered on the return.
 That is not science fiction, he argued, if airlines can “move data to the aircraft quickly” and “publish apps quickly.”

-Masson echoed that direction and went even further, predicting a shift away from today’s app-centric approach.
-Masson connected data and personalization to where he thinks the cabin UI (user interface) goes next.
-Panasonic’s current tools, he said, already allow airlines to “create a simple seat row,” run “A/B testing,” and use “self service toolset” capabilities.
-Longer-term, he predicted, “You’re going to be presented with an AI, hyper personalized platform without apps.
-It will beat the app, and it will give you what you want, exactly what you want.”
+Masson echoed that and went even further, predicting a shift away from today’s app-centric approach.
+Panasonic’s current tools, he said, already allow airlines to “create a simple seat row,” run “A/B testing,” and use “self-service toolset” capabilities.
+Longer-term, he predicted, “You’re going to be presented with an AI, hyper-personalized platform without apps.
+It will beat the app, and it will give you exactly what you want.”

-Roesges grounded the AI buildup in practical constraints.
-“What a lot of airlines forget is you’re actually limited by wanting to because that is a lot of CPU,” she said.
+Roesges grounded the AI build-up in practical constraints.
+“What a lot of airlines forget is you’re actually limited because that is a lot of CPU,” she said.
 She explained AirFi’s approach as using “very lightweight” connectivity to send a query to the ground and return the response to the cabin, while managing traffic “intelligently” so it stays responsive.

 The panel then shifted to the topic of seatback screens and wireless IFE.
 Speakers described a future where both coexist, with the digital platform serving as the unifying layer.

 Masson argued that seatback remains the strongest way for airlines to keep passengers within their ecosystem.
-“Even if I connect to Starlink, I’m not sitting in the airline’s digital environment,” he said.
-“I want to be in the airline’s image…seeing their advertising… creating ancillary… and the passengers see it and they feel it.”
+“If I connect to Starlink, I’m not sitting in the airline’s digital environment,” he said.
+“I want to be in the airline’s image…seeing their advertising… creating ancillary [revenue]… and the passengers see it and they feel it.”

 Clark’s perspective from the retrofit market highlighted operational realities.
 Bluebox can “drop it in” to “create a digital network,” and layer services like IFE and retail on top.
 He noted that airlines cannot refit every aircraft at once, and passengers notice inconsistencies.
 A consistent software layer helps reduce that gap.